-The development of the English sans serif printing type is the subject of DAVID OSBALDESTIN's PhD Research Project, which aims to investigate typography as an index of cultural values
+The sans serif printing in Britain is the subject of DAVID OSBALDESTIN's PhD research project, which aims to describe its development, deployment and influence.

 This resaerch aims to produce a historical narrative that will enable a new understanding of the development, deployment and influence of the sans serif viewed not just through the eyes of the manufacturers’ but also from the perspective of the users and the audience; and in doing so produce an interpretation of the sans serif in Britain based both on its relative importance in use, as opposed to an evaluation simply on its design merit.
 The over-arching questions for this research study are: